rhiot/rhiot/docs/readme.md

 # Rhiot - the messaging platform for the Internet Of Things

 <a href="https://github.com/rhiot/rhiot"><img src="../rhiot.png" align="left" height="280" hspace="30"></a>
-Rhiot is the messaging platform for the Internet Of Things.
+Rhiot is a messaging platform for the Internet Of Things.
 We are focused on an adoption of the [Red Hat JBoss middleware portfolio](http://www.redhat.com/en/technologies/jboss-middleware) to provide solutions to the common IoT-related challenges.